 - Consumer-provider disputes

 If the dispute is between a corporate provider or professional person on the one hand and a consumer or employee on the other then the Mediator will accept the corporate party's premises as a venue, provided the “consumer” party agrees and two rooms are available.

 - Family affairs

 Other disputes relating to personal family affairs, for example wills, probate and disputes relating to family business including corporate and boardroom issues and many others can be mediated in a single room, provided both parties are completely happy to stay together throughout the meeting.
 That means no party will be able to speak privately with the mediator.
-However, it is still useful for the Mediator to be able to talk privately to a party for a short time – even if the space provided is somewhat sparse.
+However, it is still useful for the Mediator to be able to talk privately to each party – even if the space provided is somewhat sparse.

 - On site

 Most construction, land and boundary disputes require a site meeting, so that the Mediator can better understand the details of the dispute.
 It is preferable for this to take place separately from an indoor mediation meeting which might follow a day or two later.